swlaschin/fsharpforfunandprofit.com/content/posts/computation-expressions-builder-part6/index.md

 ---
 layout: post
-title: "Implementing a builder: The rest of the standard methods"
+title: "Implementing a CE: The rest of the standard methods"
 description: "Implementing While, Using, and exception handling"
 date: 2013-01-30
 nav: thinking-functionally